lemassykoi/Domoticz-MG-Plugin/README.md

 - **Domoticz Port**: Port number for Domoticz API (default: 8080)
 - **Debug Level**: Normal/Debug/Verbose logging levels

+NOTE: If you are using an account for iSMART App, you should create a secondary account, or your app will ask for authentication each time you launch it.
+You can create a secondary account by creating an iSMART account, with an other email address.
+Then, when the second account has been created, from your first account, go to Settings, and Tap Secondary account to invite the freshly created Account.
+No need to associate the car with the secondary account.
+When done, you can use the secondary account email and password in the plugin.

 ## Devices Created

 The plugin automatically creates these devices and organizes them in a `MG-XXXX` room plan: